s-zeid/site/projects/appbackup/index.md

 If you would like to translate AppBackup to another language, or update an existing
 translation:

 **NOTE:  <span style="text-decoration: underline;">%@</span> is a placeholder for various items of text that are included at runtime.
-You need to have the %@ in the appropriate places in your translations for AppBackup to work.**
+You need to have the
+%@ in the appropriate places in your translations for AppBackup to work.**  The instructions for each string containing %@ will tell you what the %@ stands for, although for many strings it will be obvious.

 1. Go to [https://www.transifex.com/](https://www.transifex.com/).
 2. Sign up for a free account or log in if you already have one.
+(You will not be able to see the resource otherwise).
 3. Go to [https://www.transifex.com/projects/p/appbackup/resource/localizable-strings/](https://www.transifex.com/projects/p/appbackup/resource/localizable-strings/).
 4. Click on your language and click **Translate Now**.
 If your language is not there, click **Add Translation**, select your language, and click